 - Preheat the oven to 300°F. Line a large baking sheet with parchment paper.

 - Bake for 30 to 35 minutes, until golden and the centers are set.
-Let cool on the pan on a wire rack for 15 minutes.
+Turn off oven and let cool completely on the pan.
+Loosely cover the log and chill until cold (up to 24 hours).

-- Cut each rectangle crosswise into 1/2- to 3/4-inch slices.
+- Preheat oven to 275F.
+Cut each rectangle crosswise into 1/2-inch (1.25 cm) slices.
 Place the slices flat, cut sides down, on the baking sheet.
-Bake for 8 to 10 minutes, until the edges are dark golden.
-Let the biscotti cool completely on the pan
+Bake for 10 minutes.
+Turn off the oven and let the biscotti remain in the oven for an hour longer (this dries out the biscotti).

 - Category: Dessert, Cookies